If your account has already been mostly set up by us, skim this article, then go to the list of what a company account owner can do.

 5. Do you need any other managers to monitor and supervise driver training?

 As the account holder, you can already do what a manager can do, and more.
 If you want any other managers, visit Managers and invite some (or click Manage then Managers).

 6. Invite your drivers

 If you're inviting using email it's best to split the emails into unique groups then invite those groups separately.
-For example, invite all the people in Tauranga and Sales at the same time, like in the image.
-Then all the people in Tauranga and Service separately.
-Then all the people in Auckland and Sales, all the people in Auckland and service, and so on.
+For example, invite all the people in Wellington and Delivery at the same time, like in the image.
+Then all the people in Tauranga and Delivery separately.
+Then all the people in Auckland and Delivery, all the people in Auckland and service, and so on.
 If you make a mistake you can edit the user later.